gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 at least you didn't swear you'd do it tonight," Ishad grumbled.
 "Think you can sit on it for a few days?
 Might be able to find a magician desperate enough to try and break it for you.
-If not here, then there's this grass thrower I used to know up in Ossisswe..."
+If not here, then there's this grass thrower I used to know up in Ossisswe…"

 I shook my head.
 "I don't think so."
 The itch, the feeling that I had to be up and doing something, something important, was growing worse by the hour.
 I